wki/Chroma-Hash/README.markdown

 - <tt>number</tt> parameter controls the number of bars displayed (1,2,3, or 4)

 ## Requirements
-- prototype 1.6+
+- Prototype 1.6+

 ## License

 Chroma-Hash is licensed under the MIT License:

   Copyright (c) 2009 Mattt Thompson (http://mattt.me/)
-  Modified for ptototype (C) 2009 Wolfgang Kinkeldei (http://www.kinkeldei.de)
+  Modified for prototype (C) 2009 Wolfgang Kinkeldei (http://www.kinkeldei.de)

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal